-GNB will advise you and your representative, if applicable, of the final decision in writing and upload that decision to your INB account.
+GNB will advise you and your representative, if applicable, of the final decision in writing and upload that decision to your online profile's dashboard.

 Application approval

 The decision to issue a nomination certificate shall be at the sole discretion GNB.
 If you are nominated you can apply to IRCC for PR.
 Remember, you must maintain the conditions of your nomination while you are awaiting a decision on your PR application.